OP-Engineering/op-sqlite/README.md

 });
 ```

+In memory databases are faster since they don't need to hit the disk I/O to save the data and are useful for synchronization only workflows.

 # Performance

-op-sqlite is already the fastest solution it can be, but it doesn't mean you cannot tweak SQLite to be faster (at the cost of some disadvantages).
-One possible tweak is turning on [Memory Mapping](https://www.sqlite.org/mmap.html).
+You can tweak SQLite to be faster (at the cost of some disadvantages).
+One possibility is [Memory Mapping](https://www.sqlite.org/mmap.html).
 It allows to read/write to/from the disk without going through the kernel.
 However, if your queries throw an error your application might crash.

 To turn on Memory Mapping, execute the following pragma statement after opening a db: